seek-oss/sku/docs/docs/configuration.md

 Default: `['localhost']`

 An array of custom hosts the app can be served off when running `sku start`.
 You must have configured your hosts file to point to localhost as well.

+## httpsDevServer

+type `boolean`

+Default: `false`

+Whether or not to use `https` for the local development server with a self-signed certificate.
+This is useful when testing authentication flows that require access to `window.crypto`.

 ## initialPath